js044/nenrikido/content/about/_index.md

 <h1 id="about-me">#ABOUT ME</h1> <br>

 {{< stats-box >}}
-{{< stats stat="NAME: Jay / Rio" >}}
+{{< stats stat="NAME: ■■■" >}}
 {{< stats stat="AGE: 20s" >}}
+{{< stats stat="LOCATION: USA" >}}
 {{< stats stat="🇵🇷 🇰🇷" >}}
 {{< stats stat="🏳️‍🌈" >}}
-{{< stats stat="🪼" >}}
 {{< stats stat="ASTRO: ♓︎☉ ♏︎☽ ♓︎↑" >}}
 {{< stats stat="MBTI: INTJ" >}}
 {{< stats stat="ENNEAGRAM: 5w4" >}}
 {{< /stats-box >}}
 {{< box >}}
 Hello, and welcome to Nenrikido, my online bedroom.
 I mostly dabble in digital art and web development, but I'm a big fan of making things in general.
 I also love horror games, reading, spicy noodles, and fish trivia.
+I currently work at a library.
 Feel free to reach out about any of these topics; I love [email](mailto:@nenrikido@pm.me).

 I made this site both to host my creative projects and also to function as its own creative project.
-I'm still learning, so expect the site to change over time.
+Expect the site to be updated ~~haphazardly~~ sporadically and with great passion.
 You can find the Github repo [here](https://github.com/js044/nenrikido/).
 {{< /box >}}

 {{< /card-large >}}